Why We Love It

 Engineers that work in the robot manufacturing industry are often referred to as, Automation Engineers.
 These particular engineers implement the robotic system to a specific use on a robotics manufacturing assembly line.
 They are also responsible for integrating the environment between humans and robots.

 As a Robotic Engineer you will spend the majority of your time in manufacturing plants, offices and/or laboratories.
 They typically work a full-time 40 hour work week with possible overtime hours needed to reach and meet important deadlines.

 The employment outlook for this career field is flourishing.
 The use of robots in many different industries.
 With the fast -paced and ever-changing technological advances, there will be in an increasing demand in this particular job industry.

 Robotics Engineers have many different specialties that you can go into.
 Specialties like aerospace, mechanical and electrical.
 All these careers would require at least a bachelor’s degree with a specialty.

-Can I Become a Robotics Engineer?
+How To Become a Robotics Engineer

 Robotics Engineer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Robotics Engineer salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Robotics Engineer's can make an average annual salary of $98,150, or $47 per hour.
 On the lower end, they can make $70,960 or $34 per hour, perhaps when just starting out or based on the state you live in.

 #71 Nationally for All Careers